-Securities Exchange Board of India (SEBI) has issued a Show cause notice: SEBI/HO/EAD-3/JS/OW/P/13577/1/2019 dated 29th May 2019 in respect of Mr. Saurabh Mukherjea (in the capacity of the CEO of Institutional Equities, Ambit) in the matter of Mannapuram Finance Ltd. Under Rule 4(1) of the SEBI (Procedure for holding Inquiry and Imposing Penalties by Adjudication Officer) Rules, 1995 and Rule 4(1) of Securities Contracts (Regulation) (Procedure for Holding Inquiry and Imposing Penalties by Adjudicating Officer) Rules, 2005.
+(vi) Any enquiry/ adjudication proceedings initiated by the Board against the portfolio manager or its directors, principal officer or employee or any person directly or indirectly connected with the portfolio manager or its directors, principal officer or employee, under the Act or rules or regulations made thereunder.
+Securities Exchange Board of India (SEBI) has issued a Show cause notice: SEBI/HO/EAD-3/JS/OW/P/13577/1/2019 dated 29th May 2019 in respect of Mr. Saurabh Mukherjea (in the capacity of the CEO of Institutional Equities, Ambit) in the matter of Mannapuram Finance Ltd. Under Rule 4(1) of the SEBI (Procedure for holding Inquiry and Imposing Penalties by Adjudication Officer) Rules, 1995 and Rule 4(1) of Securities Contracts (Regulation) (Procedure for Holding Inquiry and Imposing Penalties of Securities, 2005.
 On 23rd July, 2019 Mr. Saurabh Mukherjea filed an Application for Settlement ("Consent Application") in connection with Show Cause Notice bearing reference no. SEBI/HO/EAD-3/JS/OW/P/13577/1/2019 dated 29th May 2019 ("Notice") issued by the Securities and Exchange Board of India ("SEBI") to Saurabh Mukherjea ("Applicant").
 On 29th September 2020, SEBI accepted the Settlement Application filed by Mr. Saurabh Mukherjea.

-5. Services offered / proposed to be offered
+5. Services offered / proposed to be offered:

-5.1 The Portfolio Management Services to be offered shall be as per the following Investment Approaches under Equity Strategy:
+5.1.
+The Portfolio Management Services to be offered shall be as per the following Investment Approaches under Equity Strategy: